Wellington Zoo: 1967 tiger escape

-2006 Lion mauling
+2006 lion mauling

 In 2006 zookeeper Bob Bennett was mauled by two lions, Malaik and Zulu, when an unlocked gate allowed them entry into the area where he was laying out their food.
-He was rescued by zookeepers with relatively minor injuries.
-The incident was also featured in an episode of Untamed and Uncut.
+He was rescued by zookeepers and sustained relatively minor injuries.
+The incident featured in an episode of Untamed and Uncut.

+2011 'Happy Feet'

+Happy Feet was an emperor penguin found at Peka Peka beach in June 2011 after travelling about 3200 km from Antarctica.
+The penguin was unwell after ingesting sand, so it was taken to the animal hospital at Wellington Zoo for treatment.
+Spectators were able to watch through a window while veterinarians treated the penguin.
+At the zoo, Happy Feet's enclosure was kept at 8 C and was fitted with a bed of ice to mimic his natural environment.
+The penguin was provided access to an outdoor saltwater pool, which he swam in when air temperatures were sufficiently low.
+He was in Wellington for 10 weeks before being released into the Southern Ocean.

-2018 Squirrel monkey break-in
+2018 attempted monkey theft

-On 7 April 2018, A man broke into the zoo overnight with the intent to steal a squirrel monkey for his girlfriend.
-He entered the zoo through an unsecured gate, and used bolt-cutters to break through two padlocks to enter the enclosure.
-Several monkeys suffered injuries from the break-in; one had haematoma on its elbow and many others had scratch marks from fighting back.
-All of the monkeys were distressed following the break-in, and one continued suffering from stress months afterward.
-The man suffered from a broken leg, two fractured teeth, a sprained ankle, and multiple bruises from the incident.

-The attempt to steal a monkey failed, and no monkeys escaped; two were found in the neighbouring golden lion tamarin enclosure, and one female, initially feared to be stolen, was found injured and still frightened hiding in the enclosure.
+On 7 April 2018, a man broke into the zoo overnight with the intent to steal a squirrel monkey for his girlfriend.
+He entered the zoo through an unsecured gate and used bolt-cutters to break through two padlocks to enter the monkey enclosure.
+Several monkeys suffered injuries from the break-in.
+All of the monkeys were distressed following the break-in, and one continued experiencing stress for several months.
+The man broke a leg, fractured two teeth and sprained an ankle.
+The theft attempt failed and no monkeys escaped: two were found in the neighbouring golden lion tamarin enclosure, and one female, initially feared to be stolen, was found injured and frightened, hiding in the enclosure.